VaibhavJoshi14/http-based-kv-server/README.md

 Each process has been pinned to a separate core for load testing purpose.

+Do 'sudo systemctl start cassandra' before running database, wait for a minute for cassandra to start.

 ### Dependencies
 1. cpp-httplib (for http request/response)
 2. Apache cassandra (for database)